-Legoland in Japan is one of the most interesting and unique places to visit in Osaka, and a must-do if you’re travelling to Osaka with kids.
+Legoland in Japan is one of the most interesting and unique places to visit in Osaka, and a must-do if you’re traveling to Osaka with kids.

-Visiting Legoland can be a pleasant and somewhat otherworldly experience for you, and mostly your children.
+Visiting Legoland can be a pleasant and somewhat otherworldly experience for you and your children.